veysph/Flipdot/README.md

 ### Display frame structure

-The frame to send to the pannel controller to display information is:
+The frame to send to the panel controller to display information is:

 0x80; start of the frame